kissikelvin/Module-4/README.md

 * Read in and Wrangle Returns Data - Preparing the Data
 * Determine Success of Each Portfolio - Conducting Quantitative Analysis
-* Choose and evaluate custom portfolio - Building a Custom Portfolio (including data preparation and quantitative analysis)
+* Choose and Evaluate Custom Portfolio - Building a Custom Portfolio (including data preparation and quantitative analysis)

 ---